robschick/lessonCode/lesson4.md

 # Part 1 - Connecting to GitHub
-We're almost done!
-Phew.
+We're almost done - phew!

 We've covered a lot of ground, but there's still another important lesson, and that is embracing what some people call the 4th state of git - the remote repository.
-There are many ways to do this, and sometimes they all seem sort of similar but different in frustrating ways, i.e. you might think you are following a work-flow that worked for you only to run into some weird unexplained git error.
+There are many ways to make the connections between your computer and GitHub.
+Sometimes they all seem sort of similar but different in frustrating ways, i.e. you might think you are following a work-flow that worked for you only to run into some weird unexplained git error.

 Important note here - git is huge and can be frustrating - but since it's huge and since it was developed by an uber-nerdy crowd, there are a lot of resources out there.
 My first thing to do if I see an error I don't understand, is to type it into ~~google~~ duckduckgo, and start browsing the answers on StackOverflow.
-At current count, there are [110,650 questions](https://stackoverflow.com/questions/tagged/git) tagged with ```git``` on stack overflow.
+At current count, there are [117,721 questions](https://stackoverflow.com/questions/tagged/git) tagged with ```git``` on stack overflow.
 Chances are, the answer is out there!

+(Fun fact, when I taught this last May, there were 110,650 questions.
+That's about 900 new per month.)

-At any rate, one workflow to connect a local repo to GitHub is as follows (n.b. this is done at the start):
+At any rate, one good workflow to make a connection between a local repo and GitHub is as follows.

+## Github First
+If we start by initializing the repository on GitHub, this usually assumes you have no local code.
+The process flow to do that is something like this:

-1. on github, add a new repository.
+* on GitHub, create a new repository.
 I typically add an R themed .gitignore file, and a README
-2. copy its url (http or ssh - I prefer ssh) to clone it
+* copy its url (http) to clone it
-3. Navigate to the parent folder, clone the repo
+* Navigate to the parent folder, clone the repo
-4. At this point you can either cd into the repo and start work, or if you want to work in RStudio, simply start a new project with the "Existing Directory" option chose the repo and the git tab will appear.
+* At this point you can either cd into the repo and start work, or if you want to work in RStudio, simply start a new project with the "Existing Directory" option chose the repo and the git tab will appear.

 You can also bypass the cloning from the command line by choosing the option to clone from a repo, but make sure all your ssh keys/ducks are in a row.

-Now when you look at the git tab in RStudio, you will see one important difference from before - the Push/Pull tabs are live, i.e. they are not greyed out.
+## Local First
 However, what if you already have a local repo that is not connected to GitHub?
-Sort of like we have here.
-First type this:
+This is the situation _we have here._

+First, in your local repo, type this:

 ```bash
 git remote -v
 ```

 You should see nothing!
-How do we connect to github then?
-Follow these steps:
+How do we connect to GitHub then?
+The process flow here is:

-1. Go to github and make a new empty repo using the same name as the one on your computer (you can use different names, but let's keep it simple for now).
+1. Go to GitHub and make a new __empty__ repo using the same name as the one on your computer (you can use different names, but let's keep it simple for now)
-2. Copy the url of the repo - using the ssh option
+2. Copy the url of the repo - using the html option
-3. Add the remote locally
+3. Add the remote url to your local repository
 4. Verify the connections
 5. Push the changes.

-Let's see that:
+Let's see what that looks like graphically:

 ![](images/repo.png)